chavhanshanku7/Terra-Week-Challenge/Day-01/Introduction_to_Terraform_&_Terraform_Basics.md

    ```

 #### 10. Terraform plan
-A Terraform Plan is a command that shows the changes that will be made by Terraform when you run terraform apply.
+A 'terraform plan' is a command that shows the changes that will be made by Terraform when you run terraform apply.
 It gives you a preview of what will happen.

    ```
       terraform plan